ToastNumber/Bst-Exercise/README.md

 Bst Exercise
 ============

+**Disclaimer: Read and follow the instructions on Canvas before submitting.
+The information here has been copied from Canvas, but do not rely on it for your final submission.**

 Follow the instructions in the files in this repository.
 You should submit a zip file `abc123.zip`, where `abcde123` is your username.

 Submission guidelines